calyau/maxima/share/contrib/sarag/readme.txt

 further developed

 at the University of Pisa, Italy

+The code for the multivariate certificate of positivy

+has been developed by Richard Leroy.

 ---------------------------------------------------------------

-Please report bugs to: fabrizio.caruso@posso.dm.unipi.it
+Please report bugs to:
+fabrizio.caruso@posso.dm.unipi.it
+caruso@dm.unipi.it
+caruso@science.unitn.it

 ---------------------------------------------------------------
 Also part of the free interactive book